Clarion12/cla_Odbc/README.md

 Demo shows how to use the ODBC 13.1 driver with clarion.

-The ODBC 13 driver does not expose ANSI strings and clarion does not support wide strings, at least not yet. some day, soon (tm), maybe, it could happen, ...
+The ODBC 13 driver does not expose ANSI strings functions only wide strings.
+Clarion does not support wide strings, at least not yet. some day, soon (tm), maybe, it could happen, ...

-Anyway. the code uses the svcom.* files to convert the ansi string from clarion to wide srings  when required by the driver.
+Anyway. the code uses the svcom.* files to convert the ansi string from clarion to wide srings required by the driver.

 there are examples of calling a query, calling stored procedures, with and without parameters,